GrapixLeGrand/grapixlegrand.github.io/report.md

 | *Chair model with the Delauney triangulation* |

 ##### 4.2.1.3 Comparison
 The first thing that comes to our mind by looking at the crack "line" is the difference in details and the irregularity of the cracks.
 The Voxel crack is more detailed and is very structured.
-In opposition, the Delauney mesh is very coarsed and irregular.
-Indeed, both examples are very asymetric.
-Our personnal opinion is that the Delauney mesh crack looks better.
+In opposition, the Delauney mesh is very coarse and irregular.
+Indeed, both examples are very asymmetric.
+Our personal opinion is that the Delauney mesh crack looks better.
 This is due to this coarse irregularity which is pleasing to look at.
 Now, let's observe the next example.

 #### 4.2.2 The Horizontal tower